dxrrell/dxrrell/README.md

 - 🚀 exploring new ways to bridge hardware and software for real-world applications.

 ## 🌍beyond the screen:
-when I’m not coding or tinkering with tech, you’ll probably find me
+when I’m not programming or in class, you’ll probably find me
 - in the gym 💪🏾
 - on a hike 🌳
 - with my headphones on 🎧
-- or cheering on my favorite Formula 1 teams 🏎️
+- or cheering on my favorite Formula 1 drivers 🏎️

-<h2 align="center">Feel free to check out my repositories and connect with me.
-Let’s build something amazing together!
+<div align="center"**Feel free to check out my repositories and connect with me.
+Let’s build something amazing together!**

 ## connect with me
 <div align="center" style="display: flex; justify-content: center; align-items: center; gap: 0; padding: 0; margin: 0;">